UK Jewish Film Festival: Controversy

-In August 2014, the Tricycle Theatre informed the UK Jewish Film Festival (UKJFF) that it could not host the Festival in 2014 (as it had done for the previous eight years) if the Festival continued to pursue a £1,400 grant it had sought from the Israeli Embassy in London.
-The theatre offered to make up the loss itself but the Festival's then chairman Stephen Margolis dismissed this offer as a "publicity stunt", saying that the Tricycle's artistic director Indhu Rubasingham had also demanded to scrutinise the list of films to be shown.
-The decision led to accusations of anti-semitism and The Jewish Chronicle described the decision as "open racism".
+In August 2014, the Tricycle Theatre informed the UK Jewish Film Festival (UKJFF) that it could not host the Festival in 2014 (as it had done for the previous eight years) if the festival continued to pursue a £1,400 grant it had sought from the Israeli Embassy in London.
+The theatre offered to make up the loss itself but the festival's then chairman Stephen Margolis dismissed this offer as a "publicity stunt", saying that the Tricycle's artistic director Indhu Rubasingham had also demanded to scrutinise the list of films to be shown.
+The decision led to accusations of antisemitism and The Jewish Chronicle described the decision as "open racism".
 Rubasingham drew attention to her own and the Tricycle's record, adding: "I am not anti-Semitic or anti-Israeli."

 Nick Cohen, writing in The Spectator, accused the Tricycle of inconsistency, as other groups' or events' funding had not, he claimed, previously been examined in this way.
 Cohen also pointed out that the Tricycle itself accepted Arts Council funding during times that the UK was actively involved in military conflicts.
 In an editorial, The Guardian said that the Tricycle had made "a bad error of judgment".
 Sajid Javid, the Secretary of State for Culture, Media and Sport was reported as saying that the theatre had been "misguided" in demanding the festival drop its sponsorship by the Israeli Embassy.